asifahmed90/Medical-Image-Filtering-Python/README.md

 # Dicom-Filtering
 Filters dicom based on slice thickness and series ID and save useful information in a new csv file.
-Also remove corrupt or null dicom files.
+This code has been developed for ImmersiveTouch Inc. which is a VR based startup specialized in healthcare based VR software and has been integrated in their pipeline.

 Follow the simple steps:
 1. Put all the .py files in a folder.